ethereum/EIPs/EIPS/static_call.md

 Opcode: `0xfa`.

-`STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with the `STATIC` flag set to `true`.
+`STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with the `STATIC` flag set to `true` for the execution of the child.
+Once this call returns, the flag is reset to its value before the call.

 Any attempts to make state-changing operations inside an execution instance with `STATIC` set to `true` will instead throw an exception.
 These operations include `CREATE`, `CREATE2`, `LOG`, `SSTORE`, `SSTOREBYTES` and `SELFDESTRUCT`.
 They also include `CALL` and `DELEGATECALL` with a non-zero value.
 As an exception, `CALLCODE` is not considered state-changing, even with a non-zero value.